Cleaning Tips, Guides & Resources

 You can use a 3% hydrogen peroxide concentration, applying it to the surface with a spray bottle.
 Let the peroxide sit for about 10 minutes, and then scrub the area clean and wipe it down to remove all residual mould and peroxide remnants.

 Vinegar is acidic, which makes it an ideal household cleaner for many stubborn stains and substances, including mould.
 It can be used alone in a spray bottle at full strength, or mixed with baking soda to create a paste-like mixture that is effective at killing many different types of mould.
 White distilled vinegar can be sprayed directly on the mould, and left to soak for an hour before wiping it clean.
+This method also works for removing black mould on wooden surfaces.

 Baking soda is another great kitchen staple that is ideal for cleaning mould.
 A lot of people like using baking soda because it not only kills the spores, but it can also absorb moisture to prevent future growth and it is safe for pets and children.
 Unlike a lot of caustic mould removers, baking soda is safe and effective.
 To use it as a cleaner, simply mix ¼ of a tablespoon of baking soda with water and spray it on the affected area.
 Scrub off the mould and rinse the area with water to clean all the residue.